ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 ## Configuration

-Autocomplete plugin utilizes two important callbacks which allows you to customize matching function and data source:
+Autocomplete plugin utilizes two callbacks to customize matching and data feed:

 * A text test callback.
 * A data callback.